How hard could it be to write a blog post? If a teenager can do it, you can too, right?

-By running a few scrollmap tests on Crazy Egg, I found that posts containing more than three images tended to get read less by roughly 15% than those with fewer than three images.
-Interestingly enough, the time on site for posts with three or more images was also shorter by 26 seconds, which is roughly 15% of the average time you spend on my site.
+By running a few scrollmap tests on Crazy Egg, we found that posts containing more than three images tended to get read less by roughly 15% than those with fewer than three images.
+Interestingly enough, the time on site for posts with three or more images was also shorter by 26 seconds, which is roughly 15% of the average time you spend on our site.

 Use images when it makes sense.
 Just make sure you don’t get carried away with using distracting ones because your goal should be to get people to read your content, not to stare at images, unless you are running an image blog.